PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/carpet_of_flying.md

 | 56-80  | 5 ft. x 7 ft. | 600 lb.  | 40 feet      |
 | 81-100 | 6 ft. x 9 ft. | 800 lb.  | 30 feet      |

-The carpet can bear up to twice its normal capacity, though it will fly at half speed if it carries more than its usual load.
+A carpet can bear up to twice the weight shown on the table, but it flies at half speed if it carries more than its normal capacity.